Tupi language: Lord's Prayer

 Notice that two Portuguese words, Reino (Kingdom) and tentação (temptation) have been borrowed, as such concepts would be rather difficult to express with pure Tupi words.

-Presence of Tupi in Brazil
+Influence

 Painting portraying the arrival of Pedro Álvares Cabral and his crew at Porto Seguro in 1500.
 They quickly found natives and tried to communicate, all recorded by Pero Vaz de Caminha to Manuel I of Portugal.

 As the basis for the língua geral, spoken throughout the country by white settlers and Indigenous people alike until the early 18th century, and still heard in isolated pockets until the early 20th century, Tupi left a strong mark on the Portuguese language of Brazil.

 Tupi has given the Portuguese language: